The Eiffel Tower: Once the World's Tallest Structure

 Until 1930, the Eiffel Tower, located in Paris, France, held the title for the tallest man-made structure worldwide.

-The Eiffel Tower's status as the tallest man-made structure in the world remained uncontested for over four decades.
-It reigned as an engineering marvel and a testament to human ingenuity until 1930 the Chrysler Building in New York City was completed.
-The Chrysler Building, designed in the distinctive Art Deco style and standing approximately 319 meters (1,046 feet) tall (excluding its antenna), was the world's tallest structure.
+The Eiffel Tower’s status as the tallest man-made structure in the world remained uncontested for over four decades.
+It reigned as an engineering marvel and a testament to human ingenuity until 1930, when the Chrysler Building in New York City was completed.
+The Chrysler Building, designed in the distinctive Art Deco style and standing approximately 319 meters (1,046 feet) tall (excluding its antenna), briefly claimed the world’s tallest structure.
 This shift in architectural dominance reflected the growing ambition of American skyscrapers in the early 20th century, as New York City quickly became a hub of tall-building innovation.

 Despite losing its title as the tallest structure, the Eiffel Tower retained its significance as an architectural and cultural icon.
 Over the years, it has undergone various modifications and improvements, including the addition of antennas, which have extended its height slightly beyond its original stature.
 Today, the tower is equipped with antennas that bring its total height to around 330 meters, continuing its role as both a tourist attraction and a functional broadcast tower.

-Its legacy extends far beyond its initial role as a World's Fair exhibit.
-The Eiffel Tower has become one of the world's most visited and photographed landmarks, drawing millions of tourists each year.
+The Eiffel Tower’s legacy extends beyond its initial role as a World’s Fair exhibit.
+It has become one of the world’s most visited and photographed landmarks, drawing millions of tourists annually.
 It serves as a symbol of Paris and an enduring reminder of the ingenuity and ambition that shaped the industrial age.
+The tower welcomes approximately 7 million visitors annually, making it the most-visited paid monument in the world.

 In contrast, the Chrysler Building, while shorter than the Eiffel Tower, was the tallest in the world for only a brief period before being surpassed by the Empire State Building just one year later in 1931.
 Nonetheless, the Chrysler Building, like the Eiffel Tower, continues to be celebrated for its architectural elegance and its role in the evolution of skyscrapers.